A-I-nstein/PicoCalc-eBook-Reader/README.md

 ### Releases

-Pre-built release versions of the converter and firmware will be made available on the GitHub Releases page.
+Pre-built release versions of the converter and firmware is available on the [GitHub Releases](https://github.com/A-I-nstein/PicoCalc-eBook-Reader/releases) page.
 You can download the latest binaries and firmware images from there for easier setup and deployment.
+- Run `converter.exe` and follow instructions to convert a `.epub` file to `.book` file.
+- Copy the `.book` file to your PicoCalc's SD card.
+- Connect your PicoCalc in BOOTSEL mode to your computer and copy the `firmware.uf2` file to it.
+- Remove the PicoCalc from your computer and turn it on.

 ### Build